 This Monogrammed Duvet Tutorial may include affiliate links.

 The last two years have been hard on me; I got engaged, and I couldn’t (well maybe didn’t) want to monogram anything.
 I’ve heard it’s bad luck to wear or use your married monogram before your wedding, and it kind of looks silly too.
 Jeremy and I got married in May, and of course, I wanted to monogram everything once we were actually hitched.
 What is it with southern women and our love of monograms?
 I actually designed a monogram for the t-shirts that the PTA sells as a fundraiser for the school, and those shirts sold out during our Open House.
 I had admired some monogrammed bedding, but nearly everything I found was $350+ in a King size.
 While we were at Haven Conference, I helped with a Cricut class.
 One of the projects that they made in the class was a monogrammed shadow box, and that was my inspiration for this Monogram Pillow Sham.
 I originally thought I would use layered HTV vinyl, but I challenged myself to create an iron-on fabric appliqué and hand stitch around the edge.
+We both have the best pillows for side sleepers so why not treat my pillows with the best pillowcases too?
 I’m so pleased with how my monogram pillow sham turned out, and it wasn’t nearly as difficult as I imagined.
 I hope you enjoy my Monogram Pillow Sham Tutorial, and you’ll check back to see the rest of my bedding ensemble project.

 This post may contain affiliate links.

 Instead of getting an end-of-year gift for Gabe’s teacher, we generally make a craft type project during Teacher Appreciation Week.
 This year Teacher Appreciation Week coincided with our wedding week, and I couldn’t get around to it.
 Last year, I made Gabe’s preschool teacher a Monogrammed Wall Canvas.
 I had made several wood projects for my wedding, and that inspired me to try my hand at another wood project for Gabe’s kindergarten teacher.
+A friend of mine showed me some wall art from somewhere like Bumblejax.com, so I thought it might have been a good idea to give something like that a try.
 Jeremy had some sassafras planks laying around that had already been planed; I believe a tree fell on the farm, and he likes to salvage everything.
 I decided it would be fun to create a pencil shape, paint it, and add her name using permanent vinyl.
 I absolutely love how this Pencil Wall Art turned out, and I doubt this will be the last one that we make.
 If you don’t count drying time, this project took about 30 minutes of actual working time to complete and a few dollars in craft supplies.